Compound-Complex Sentences

 What is a Compound-Complex Sentence?

-Compound-complex sentences include two or more independent clauses and one or more dependent clauses.
+A compound-complex sentence is a type of sentence that includes two or more independent clauses and one or more dependent clauses.
 An independent clause is one that works alone as a complete sentence, while a dependent clause doesn't.
-A compound-complex sentence, therefore, combines the structure of both compound sentences and complex sentences.
+A compound-complex sentence, therefore, combines the structure of both, creating a new, more detailed sentence.

 For example: